alesantuz/musclesyneRgies/paper/paper.md

 # Statement of need

 The great amount of muscles and joints in the body of vertebrate animals makes the problem of motor control a high-dimensional one: while producing and controlling movement, the central nervous system is constantly dealing with an over-abundant number of degrees of freedom.
-Amongst the existing theories that attempt to describe the coordination of movements, one proposed by Nikolai Bernstein [@Bernstein1967] assumes that the central nervous system can simplify the production of movements by implementing orchestrated, synergistic activations of functionally related muscle groups rather than by sending commands to each muscle individually.
-With the end of the twentieth century and the advent of modern computational tools, the first rigorous mathematical models of muscle synergies came to life, based on linear decomposition [@Lee1999] of electromyographic (EMG) data [@Tresch1999].
-In the past two decades, several different approaches have been used to model muscle synergies as low-dimensional sets of muscle activations and non-negative matrix factorization (NMF) has often proved to be one of the most reliable and widely employed [@Rabbi2020].
-Yet, little consensus exists on what the best practices to preprocess EMG data are, which NMF algorithm should be used, what convergence criteria should be adopted and so on [@Devarajan2014; @Oliveira2014; @Santuz2017].
+Amongst the existing theories that attempt to describe the modular coordination of movements, one proposed by Nikolai Bernstein [@Bernstein1967] assumes that the central nervous system can simplify the production of movements by implementing orchestrated activations of functionally related muscle groups (i.e. muscle synergies) rather than by sending commands to each muscle individually.
+While the theory did not receive direct proof as of yet [@Cheung2021; @Tresch2009], its neural basis has been indirectly shown in several animal models [@Bizzi2013].
+With the end of the twentieth century and the advent of modern computational tools, the first rigorous mathematical models of muscle synergies based on linear decomposition of electromyographic (EMG) data came to life [@Lee1999; @Tresch1999].
+In the past two decades, several approaches have been used to model muscle synergies as low-dimensional sets of muscle activations and weightings [@Bruton2018].
+Non-negative matrix factorization (NMF) has often proved to be one of the most reliable and widely employed [@Ebied2018; @Rabbi2020].
+Yet, poor consensus exists on the best practices to preprocess EMG data, the most suitable NMF algorithms and convergence criteria and so on [@Devarajan2014; @Ebied2018; @Oliveira2014; @Santuz2017; @Taborri2018].
 Researchers with little to none coding experience will find in the R package `musclesyneRgies` a complete framework for the preprocessing, factorization and visualization of EMG data, with sensible defaults deriving from peer-reviewed studies on the topic.
-More advanced users will find `musclesyneRgies` to be fully customizable, depending on the specifics of the study design (e.g. the considered biological system, the motor task, the measurement devices used, etc.). `musclesyneRgies` aims at filling the existing gap of tools available to researchers of all levels in fields that deal with the analysis of vertebrate movement control such as neuroscience, biomechanics, biomedical engineering or sport science.
+More advanced users will find `musclesyneRgies` to be fully customizable, depending on the specifics of the study design (e.g. the considered biological system, the motor task, the measurement devices used, etc.). `musclesyneRgies` aims at filling the existing gap of tools available to researchers of all levels in fields that deal with the analysis of vertebrate movement control such as neuroscience, biomechanics, biomedical engineering, robotics or sport science.

 # Typical workflow